 At No Kid Hungry, we say that $1 can help provide 10 meals for kids.
-Our donors often ask: How is this possible?
+Our donors sometimes ask: How is this possible?

 It’s not because we get a bulk discount on food.
 In fact, we don’t buy food at all.

 When we carefully invest donor dollars in this work, schools and communities can feed a lot more kids.
-And we constantly evaluate our strategic investments to ensure we’re maximizing our supporters’ gifts.
 We’ve been monitoring and analyzing data for these programs for more than a decade, so we know that your support can help provide 10 meals for every $1 spent.

 Of course, we had to adapt to the challenges of COVID-19.
 When school buildings closed in March 2020, schools and community groups had to rapidly transform their operations to feed children the meals they normally receive at school.
 This caused severe financial strain; the cost for school districts to provide meals during the depths of the pandemic was significantly higher than normal.

-Here are a few examples of what our help looked like during the early days of the pandemic:
+Here are a few examples of what our help looked like during the height of the pandemic: